Enforcing strata bylaws and rules

 - If the strata council decides to proceed with enforcement, it must give the alleged offender a reasonable opportunity to respond to the complaint, including an opportunity to respond at a hearing at a strata council meeting, if requested.
 (Strata Property Regulation 7.2 defines hearing as "an opportunity to be heard in person at a council meeting" for the purposes of Section 135 (1) (e) of the Strata Property Act).

-- If the alleged offender is a strata council member, that member must excuse himself or herself from the complaint process, unless all strata lot owners are on the strata council.
+- If the alleged offender is a strata council member, that member must excuse themselves from the complaint process, unless all strata lot owners are on the strata council.